 The third and most curious is the eagerness to work.
 Your neighborhood comes alive with folks out shoveling or snow blowing; a good friend arrives with a plow and a random act of kindness that eases the snow removal.
 Younger people keep an eye out for the older folks to be sure they get their needs met in the aftermath of the snowfall.
 The snow brings a sense of community, family, and friendship, just by falling into place.

-We find snowfalls so special because regardless of what was occurring in your household prior to the flakes being scattered, be it your routines, disagreements due to life’s stress, battling the latest bug or cold, playful bickering, or lack of motivation, it doesn't matter anymore because the snow changes everything.
-Your adrenaline comes into play as there is always something new, different and special about that day.
+We find snowfalls so unique because regardless of what was occurring in your household before the flakes scatter, be it your routines, disagreements due to life’s stress, battling the latest bug or cold, playful bickering, or lack of motivation, it doesn't matter anymore because the snow changes everything.
+Your adrenaline comes into play as there is always something new, different and unique about that day.
 Snow makes us react, whether we like it or not, either way, we have to respond.

 Stick together in the snow storms

 Relationships, with family and friends, are like a snowfall, whimsical with the delight of newness and, when fresh they are wishful and fun.
 Once trampled, it may show the neglect and dirt that can mingle into the bright white flakes.
 What’s unique in the new snow, is that a sudden snowstorm brings people together forcing people to take care of their property and the surrounding areas.
 Snow puts everyone on alert to prepare for the upcoming storm.
 When the wind comes, while frustrated by the potential for danger and the disruption storms can cause to our plans, they mesmerize us the same.
 We are blissful with this fresh blanket that covers the little defects in our world.